zamazan4ik/awesome-pgo/article/article.md

 #### Desktop environments (DE)

-One of my ideas for improving PGO coverage across ecosystem was proposing PGO enabling for desktop environments (DE) like Gnome and KDE.
+One of my ideas for improving PGO coverage across the ecosystem was proposing PGO enabling for desktop environments (DE) like Gnome and KDE.
 These "umbrella" projects have many different software and trying to enable PGO across one DE will cover a lot of projects.
 Sounds great, doesn't it?
-And of course the idea failed.
+And of course, the idea failed.

-At FOSDEM 2024 a had several conversations about enabling PGO with Gnome and KDE developers (their stands were placed together, huh).
+At FOSDEM 2024 I had several conversations about enabling PGO with Gnome and KDE developers (their stands were placed together, huh).
 Opinions about PGO were almost identical - "Yes, it would be useful to give it a try.
 However, we need to figure out how we can collect good PGO profiles.
 And we need more human resources to implement it.
 Btw, contributions are welcomed!".
 I interpret it as "If you are interested in it - you need to implement it.".
 Honestly, pretty fair point of view - that's how open-source works.
 At least the developers suggested me to create some sort of discussions on the corresponding platforms.
 I did it for [Gnome](https://discourse.gnome.org/t/evaluate-using-profile-guided-optimization-pgo-and-post-link-optimization-plo-for-gnome-projects/19341) and [KDE](https://discuss.kde.org/t/evaluate-using-profile-guided-optimization-pgo-and-post-link-optimization-plo-for-kde-projects/10290) - unfortunately, not so much activity.
 Do I need to start a conversation somewhere else?
-However, at least Gnome project recently posted several articles ([one](https://blogs.gnome.org/chergert/2024/03/21/bolting-libraries/), [two](https://blogs.gnome.org/alatiera/2024/03/26/thoughts-on-employing-pgo-and-bolt-on-the-gnome-stack/)) about PGO and PLO so probably at least *some* interest exists.
-I just recommend starting with regular PGO, and only after that start thinking about BOLT integration - PGO is much more stable technology with fewer limitations.
+However, at least Gnome recently posted several articles ([one](https://blogs.gnome.org/chergert/2024/03/21/bolting-libraries/), [two](https://blogs.gnome.org/alatiera/2024/03/26/thoughts-on-employing-pgo-and-bolt-on-the-gnome-stack/)) about PGO and PLO so probably at least *some* interest exists.
+I just recommend starting with regular PGO, and only after that start thinking about BOLT integration - PGO is a much more stable technology with fewer limitations.

 By the way, discussions at FOSDEM were pretty interesting - I learnt a lot of stuff about internal benchmark systems in Gnome and KDE.

 For anyone who wants to complain about "Where is my favorite X DE???" - I just started from the most widely-used DE in the Linux ecosystem.
-If you are interested in bringing PGO to other great projects like LXDE, Cinammon, etc. - you are welcome!
-I will be happy to see PGO adoption in as much projects as possible!
+If you are interested in bringing PGO to other great projects like LXDE, Cinnamon, etc. - you are welcome!
+I will be happy to see PGO adoption in as many projects as possible!
 I didn't create corresponding discussions into all DEs only because my resources are kinda limited.
-Maybe in the future my backlog will be a bit shorter (it won't) and I'll create more PGO discussions for more DEs.
+Maybe in the future, my backlog will be a bit shorter (it won't) and I'll create more PGO discussions for more DEs.

 #### Documentation